uyplayer/uyplayer/README.md

 # github-profile

-I love code
-digging into rust and quantum trading
+## Digging into Rust with :heart:  quantum trading